SharePoint

 Infection Control Guidelines for Healthcare Facilities can be found here.

-In May 2015, the World Health Assembly endorsed a Global Action Plan to set out key priority areas to combat AMR.
-The objectives of the Global Action Plan include improving AMR awareness, optimising the use of antimicrobials, strengthening surveillance and research, and reducing infections.
+In May 2015, the World Health Assembly endorsed a Global Action Plan that sets out key priority areas to combat AMR, including improving AMR awareness, optimising the use of antimicrobials, strengthening surveillance and research, and reducing infections.
+Singapore's National Strategic Action Plan (NSAP) on AMR was launched in 2017 and is aligned with these global objectives.1

 Read more about the WHO Global Action Plan on AMR here.

-The UN Inter-Agency Coordinating Group (IACG) recommends urgent action by all stakeholders in recognition of the interlinked human, animal, food and environment sectors.
-A 'One Health' approach in combating AMR through cross-sectorial collaboration is crucial in addressing challenges posed by AMR7 and is highlighted in Singapore's National Strategic Action Plan (NSAP) on AMR.
-The NSAP brings together the Health Promotion Board, Ministry of Health (MOH), National Parks Board (NParks), National Environment Agency (NEA), Singapore Food Agency (SFA) and PUB, Singapore's National Water Agency, to coordinate and drive AMR efforts across the human, environmental, food and animal sectors.
+A 'One Health' approach in combating AMR through cross-sectoral collaboration is essential and is highlighted in Singapore's National Strategic Action Plan (NSAP) on AMR.
+The NSAP brings together the Ministry of Health (MOH), Health Promotion Board (HPB), National Parks Board (NParks), National Environment Agency (NEA), Singapore Food Agency (SFA), and PUB, Singapore's National Water Agency, to coordinate and drive AMR efforts across the human, environmental, food and animal sectors through a multi-agency national workgroup.
+The NSAP aims to reduce the emergence and prevent the spread of drug-resistant organisms through five core strategies:

 References:

-In September 2018, the Antimicrobial Resistance Coordinating Office (AMRCO) was established as a coordinating body to facilitate the implementation and monitoring of the NSAP, coordinate AMR efforts across different sectors and serve as secretariat for national committees.
+In September 2018, the Antimicrobial Resistance Coordinating Office (AMRCO) was established to drive the implementation and monitoring of the NSAP, coordinate AMR efforts across different sectors and serve as secretariat for national AMR committees.

 Learn more about AMR efforts undertaken by AMRCO in education, surveillance and risk assessment, research and optimisation of antimicrobial use in the subsequent sections.

 Public education is a cornerstone in the fight against AMR.
 Raising awareness and understanding of AMR will prevent the misuse and overuse of antimicrobials and help to reduce the spread of infections.
-Coupled with professional education and training for healthcare professionals in the areas of infection prevention and control, antimicrobial stewardship practices and guidance for clinical practice, this will lead to individual- and societal- level impact to the sustainable and responsible use of antimicrobials.
+Coupled with professional education and training for healthcare professionals, this will lead to impacts on the sustainable and responsible use of antimicrobials at the individual as well as societal level.

-AMRCO consistently developed the AMR social media campaign with key messages aimed at highlighting AMR as a global public health concern, what the public can do to play their part, and the One Health approach.
-The campaign consisted of several posts shared on the National Centre for Incectious Diseases social media avenues.
+During WAAW, AMRCO regularly runs a campaign on NCID's social media channels to highlight AMR as a global public health concern, what the public can do to play their part, and why the One Health approach matters.

 Download these AMR graphics for sharing on social media: